r2fo/r4fo.com-v1/content/posts/piped back.md

 Due to exams I didn't have time to really go into depth to fix it.
 <br>

-Today I finally found a little bit of time to deploy a new VPS in New York 🇺🇸 (because I had some free credit there) and I migrated Piped to there. <br>
+~~Today I finally found a little bit of time to deploy a new VPS in New York 🇺🇸 (because I had some free credit there) and I migrated Piped to there.~~ <br>
-Unfortunately there is some latency, but at least it works now.
-I have also created a [Mastodan account](https://mastodon.social/@r4fo) where I post these kind of short status updates
+~~Unfortunately there is some latency, but at least it works now.~~ I have also created a [Mastodan account](https://mastodon.social/@r4fo) where I post these kind of short status updates

-**This is a temporary solution** until I find time to bypass the blockage on RafoDE

 I apologize for the downtime

+### Edit: As of June 16th 2024 the Piped instance has been fixed and is working fine